Helena Ifeka

 • Public and Administrative Law

-• Helena has a busy employment law practice and also welcomes instructions in public and administrative law, personal injury and clinical negligence.
-She is a strong trial advocate who has appeared in the Employment Appeal Tribunal (as sole counsel) and the Central Arbitration Committee.
+• Helena is a strong trial advocate who has also appeared in the Employment Appeal Tribunal (as sole counsel) and in the Central Arbitration Committee.
 Due to her previous career in industry and consultancy, she is pragmatic, commercially minded, and has excellent interpersonal skills.

 Employment & Discrimination

-Helena’s recent trials have concerned TUPE, whistleblowing, constructive dismissal, redundancy, and discrimination.
-She recently acted for a local authority in defeating multiple claims of indirect and direct sex discrimination and victimisation (Ivey v Norwich County Council).
+Helena’s recent trials have concerned race and sex discrimination, TUPE, whistleblowing, constructive dismissal, and redundancy.
+She has defeated a worker status claim (Anderson v Airedale Symphony Orchestra), multiple disability discrimination and victimisation claims (Wilson-Shaw v NHS North of England Commissioning Support Unit), and sex discrimination and victimisation claims (Ivey v Norwich County Council).

-Examples of recent successful interlocutory hearings include applications for anonymity and restricted reported orders; an application for costs against a vexatious litigant; an application to set aside a default judgment against an employer; several applications to extend time to serve a response to claim; an application to strike out multiple claims; and, equally, she recently acted successfully for a claimant to resist an all-encompassing strike out application.
+Examples of recent successful interlocutory hearings include applications for anonymity and restricted reported orders; applications for costs; applications to strike out claims; applications to extend time to serve a response to claim; and an application to set aside a default judgment against an employer.
+She has also acted successfully for claimants to resist strike out and deposit order applications.

-Helena represents clients in Judicial Mediations and works hard to achieve a realistic settlement, and also provides training in discrimination law.
+Helena represents clients in Judicial Mediations and works hard to achieve a realistic settlement.
+She also provides training in employment law.

 Helena is developing her practice in inquest and inquiry work and will consider acting on a pro bono or discounted-fee basis for bereaved families.
 She advises on merits, drafts pleadings, and appears in the county court in personal injury claims arising from accidents and assaults in the workplace, health and safety issues and road traffic accidents.
 She has a particular interest in health and safety at work and in workplace psychiatric injury claims.